CiaranMoran27/pands-project2021/README.md

 <br/>

-On analysis of the scatter plots it was established that petal length and petal width features appeared to have a high degree of positive linear correlation, that is to say that as petal length increases petal width also increases at a similar rate.
+On analysis of the scatter plots it was established that petal length and petal width features appeared to have a high degree of positive linear correlation, that is to say that as petal length increases petal width also increases.
 Sepal length vs petal length and sepal length vs petal width regression lines also show a positive degree of linear correlation.
 The pandas library has a useful method called *.corr* which can be used to compute pairwise correlation of variables.
 This function was used on iris dataset with the default Pearson method of linear association, see Fig. 10.

 <br/>